- Home

 Our Definitive Recommendation

-For long-term nomads and expats who want actual health insurance — coverage that handles routine doctor visits, dental, mental health, and adventure sports alongside emergency medical — Genki is the superior product.
-The Explorer tier provides coverage that SafetyWing simply cannot match: up to 10M EUR in limits, zero deductible, 1-2 week claims, adventure sports, mental health, and outpatient care.
-If you are building a life abroad rather than taking an extended trip, Genki is the insurance that grows with you.
+For long-term nomads and expats who want actual health insurance — coverage that handles routine doctor visits, mental health, and adventure sports alongside emergency medical — Genki Traveler is the superior product.
+It provides coverage that SafetyWing simply can’t match: outpatient care, mental health, adventure sports, and a €50 deductible per case.
+If you’re building a life abroad rather than taking an extended trip, Genki is the insurance that grows with you.

 Is SafetyWing or Genki better for digital nomads?

 It depends on your priorities.
 SafetyWing is better for budget-conscious nomads who want affordable travel medical coverage with trip protection extras like luggage and delay reimbursement.
-Genki is better for nomads who want comprehensive health insurance with higher coverage limits, mental health support, adventure sports coverage, and faster claims processing.
+Genki is better for nomads who want full health insurance with higher coverage limits, mental health support, adventure sports coverage, and faster claims processing.
 For short-to-medium trips on a budget, choose SafetyWing.
 For long-term nomad life with broader health needs, choose Genki.

 Is Genki or SafetyWing cheaper?